NotAnoobis/Linux-PrivEsc-full-guide/README.md

 # Linux-PrivEsc-full-guide

 Hi Folks!
-I made this repo that share the privilege escalation techniques I tend to use on Linux systems.
+I made this repo to share the privilege escalation techniques I tend to use on Linux systems.
 At the moment, you will see basic stuff which works the best IRL but later I am going to add CTF specific techniques.
 Let's get into it!

 # Enumeration